FAQ on Space Tourism and Exploration

 For orbital spaceflight, a Russian space suit is used.
 For sub-orbital space travel this is not specified in the regulations at present, and each operator is still evaluating its requirements.

 Back in 2004, a competition was held to see who could come up with the first spacecraft built without government funding, and capable of going into space twice within a two week period carrying a pilot and the equivalent of 2 passengers.
 The $10M Ansari X-Prize was won by Burt Rutan’s SpaceShipOne, flown out of Mojave, California, and this became the model for the developing sub-orbital space tourism industry.
 Where is SpaceShipOne now?
 It is in the National Air and Space Museum in Washington, DC, alongside other famous spacecraft like Apollo 11.

 Q24.
 Is space tourism a good business proposition?

 Some very credible survey and forecasting work has established that there is a huge yearning for space tourism, even at the high initial prices, (see eg the Futron/Zogby study report, and The Adventurers’ Survey, both available from this website).
-It is estimated that space tourism will be a $ Billion industry by 2020.
+It is estimated that space tourism will be a $ Billion industry.
 Indications are that up to 15,000 tourists a year will each pay $100,000 for a sub-orbital spaceflight experience.
 Some work was published in 2011 and was conducted by EADS/IPSOS which indicated an even larger potential market of 43,000 passengers per year for the eventual sub-orbital space tourism demand.
 In 2012, the consulting firm Tauri Group produced some new demand forecasts in conjunction with Spaceport Florida and supported by the FAA-AST (report available Tauri website), and they represent the best available current knowledge on the subject, at least regarding sub-orbital short-term forecasts.